-In a pre- and postnatal development study, mice have been dosed daily by subcutaneous injection with recombinant human hyaluronidase at dose levels up to 1,100,000 U/kg.
+In a pre- and postnatal development study, mice were dosed daily by subcutaneous injection with hyaluronidase at dose levels up to 9 mg/kg (approximately 1,100,000 USP units/kg).
 The study found no adverse effects on sexual maturation, learning and memory of offspring, or their ability to produce another generation of offspring.